DmitriyLesnoy/Future_Engineers_Lime/README.md

 # Files

 Files:
-RobotAPI.py, GPIORobot.py - firmware for robot control
+RobotAPI.py, GPIORobot.py - firmware for robot controln
-autostart.py - programs to start the desired program when loading from the disabled state of the robot StartRobot.py - an application for conveniently uploading files to the robot and viewing video from the camera Kvalificattion.py, Final.py - programs respectively for the qualifying and final rounds
+autostart.py - programs to start the desired program when loading from the disabled state of the robot
+StartRobot.py - an application for conveniently uploading files to the robot and viewing video from the camera
+Kvalificattion.py, Final.py - programs respectively for the qualifying and final rounds

 Folders:
-team_photo - a folder with photos of the team in a fun and formal setting robot_photo - folder with robot photos from all 6 types schematic - a folder with files denoting our electrical circuit of the robot and the mechanical circuit.
+team_photo - a folder with photos of the team in a fun and formal setting
+robot_photo - folder with robot photos from all 6 types
+schematic - a folder with files denoting our electrical circuit of the robot and the mechanical circuit.

 Link: